 Indeed, the port is now a solid cruise hub on the East Coast, the perfect midpoint between the busy ports of Florida and the New England ports of New York and Boston.

 You can sail year-round to points in the Caribbean, the Bahamas, Bermuda, and New England.
-You also have your choice of two cruise lines — Carnival and Royal Caribbean — which each have a cruise ship at the port.
+You also have your choice of two cruise lines — Carnival and Royal Caribbean — which each have ships at the port.

 If it’s your first time sailing from Baltimore, you likely have a few questions about your cruise… how to get there, where to park, where to stay, and even more.
 So to help you get started, we’ve covered the basics of the port to give you a better idea of its location and layout.
 The links below should also help you answer some of the common questions about sailing from the port.

 Port of Baltimore Location & Cruise Maryland Terminal

-The cruise terminal is located south of Baltimore’s historic downtown on a spit of land called Locust Point, just off of Interstate 95.
+The Cruise Maryland terminal is located south of Baltimore’s historic downtown on a spit of land called Locust Point, just off of Interstate 95.
 The port is about three miles (10 minutes) from downtown and 11 miles from Baltimore-Washington International Airport (BWI).
 If you are in the Washington, D.C. area, then it’s about a 40-mile trip to Baltimore.